Rudertier/medisana_blood_pressure/README.md

 # MedisanaBloodPressure Sensor

-This is a minimum implementation of an integration providing a sensor measurement.

-### Installation

-Copy this folder to `<config_dir>/custom_components/medisana_blood_pressure/`.

-# Medisana Blood Pressure BLE
 Integrates Bluetooth LE (https://www.medisana.com/en/Health-control/Blood-pressure-monitor/) to Home Assistant using active connection to get infromation from the sensors.

 Exposes the following sensors: